patilankita79/NodeJS_Notes/README.md

 //Converting object to string
 var personString = JSON.stringify(personObject)

-// Write a file into system, following command creates a file (if not present) and writes personString into demo.json fs.writeFileSync('demo.json', personString);
+// Following command creates a file (if not present) and writes personString into demo.json fs.writeFileSync('demo.json', personString);

 ```